 emf ∝ ΔΦm /Δt

-The magnitude of the induced electromotive force (emf) is directly proportional to the number of turns N of the coil which intercept (or link with) the magnetic flux lines.
+The magnitude of the induced electromotive force (emf) is directly proportional to the number of turns N of the coil which intercepts (or link with) the magnetic flux lines.

 ΔΦm = emf Δt / N

-- Number of turns of the coil (N), directly proportional.
+- The number of turns of the coil (N), directly proportional.

 ΔΦm = BA − 0 = BA

 The coil is turned 180° or laterally inverted or the flux direction is reversed, then:

 ΔΦm = BA − (− BA) = 2 BA